 Term and termination

-- The participation agreement between you and us may be cancelled by either party giving written notice to the other party not less than six (6) months prior to the next renewal date of policies arranged by us on your behalf.
+- Arrangements between you and us may be cancelled by either party giving written notice to the other party not less than six (6) months prior to the next renewal date of policies arranged by us on your behalf.
 Such cancellation may not take effect prior to the next renewal date of such policies.

-- The participation agreement will be terminated in the event of material breach of contract or following insolvency by you or us.
+- The arrangements will be terminated in the event of material breach of arrangements or following insolvency by you or us.

 - In the event of termination no fees paid to us by you in respect of policies placed at the preceding renewal date shall be refundable to you.